-Care Proceedings occur when a local authority’s social services decide that they need to intervene with a child’s care for the sake of their mental and physical health and wellbeing.
+Care Proceedings occur when a local authority’s social services believe that they need to intervene with a child’s care because they are suffering or at risk of suffering significant harm.

-The local authority may issue a Care Order, which involves a court case.
+The local authority may apply for a Care Order, which involves a court case.
 These court cases are public law court cases and are usually used as a last resort when initial efforts to improve the child’s welfare have failed.

 Care Proceedings are issued when the local authority believes the child is at risk of ‘significant harm’, but wide criteria may be assessed to arrive at the decision to instigate Care Proceedings.

-In emergency situations, the police can issue a Police Protection Order on the child to remove children from the care of their parents for 72 hours.
-This can be preceded by an Emergency Protection Order that authorises the removal of children from the care of their parents for 8 days.
+In emergency situations, the police can use Police Protection powers (sometimes referred to as a Police Protection Order but it is not really an “order”) to remove children from the care of their parents for up to 72 hours.
 Aside from this, the removal of a child from the care of its parents must be approved by court.

-There are 4 main types of care orders:
+There are 4 main types of orders in Care Proceedings: